 I began following Arsenal after becoming a soccer fan in 2010, not long after visiting London for several weeks on a short study abroad trip.
 I was drawn to the club by their history, by the electrifying highlight footage of Thierry Henry and Robert Pires, and by their massive worldwide fan base.
 I found a local supporter’s club in San Diego and have made some incredible friendships rooted in this team.
 Having watched many matches on TV, it was breathtaking to step out into the stands and see the panorama of all the seats and the pitch with my own eyes.

 Except for one

-minor major detail… last summer, the pitch was in the middle of being torn up and replaced, maintenance that happens once in ten years.
+minor major detail… in 2016, the pitch was being torn up and replaced.
+This maintenance happens once in ten years.
 Our timing was… less than ideal.
 However, it was still really cool to walk around the club level and take in the views, including the historic clock end—a holdover from the old Highbury stadium.

-Perhaps the highlight of the entire tour was being inside the dressing room, where all the current stars get prepared for a big match and wind down after a tough battle.
+Perhaps the highlight of the entire tour was being inside the dressing room.
+You can see where all the current stars get prepared for a big match and wind down after a tough battle.
 Sitting in the spots where the likes of Ozil, Alexis Sanchez and Giroud lace up their boots before a match definitely had me geeking out!